nyorain/rvg/docs/roadmap.md

 ### v0.2

+- [ ] fix this terrible srgb conversion
 - [ ] allow to specify font align, see the fons options document how this effects quried bounds etc
 - [ ] allow float color in Paint? maybe add float color class?